Puune/high-orbit-ion-cannons/README.md

 # high-orbit-ion-cannons

 This is refractoring projet of a school project of a fun game called High orbit ion cannons.
 Oh, and the game itself is a implementation of `battleships`.
-This project was extracted form a overarching project that had a Lego Mindstorm robot and a UI to talk with the robot, I myself creating the game logic.
+This project was extracted from an overarching project that had a Lego Mindstorm robot and a UI to talk with the robot.
+I was responsible of the game logic.

 #### Rules